 One important improvement to make is adding a comprehensive customer support workflow to your customer support arsenal — if you’re not using it yet.
 It puts your customer reps on the same page, guiding them to deliver great experiences per support request.

 More importantly, a customer support workflow helps your team provide fast responses.
-And customers love support that isn’t only of high quality, but also fast.
+And customers love support that isn’t only of high quality but also fast.

-For example, when an airline responds to a customer’s Twitter support requests in less than six minutes, that customer is willing to pay them almost $20 more in future for the same or enhanced type of service.
+For example, when an airline responds to a customer’s Twitter support requests in less than six minutes, that customer is willing to pay them almost $20 more in the future for the same or enhanced type of service.

 The opposite happens when buyers receive poor support; 89% of customers stop patronizing a business after experiencing poor customer service.

 This is where customer support workflows come in handy.
 They make sure that your support agents provide quick answers to common questions.